 What is the Stand Up To Cancer Federal Tax ID number?

-Stand Up To Cancer is a program of the Entertainment Industry Foundation (EIF), a 501(c)(3) charitable organization.
+Stand Up To Cancer is a division of the Entertainment Industry Foundation (EIF), a 501(c)(3) charitable organization.
 The EIF Federal Tax ID number is 95-1644609.

 How much of my donation goes to the cause?

 100% of your donation received by SU2C will support Stand Up To Cancer’s collaborative cancer research programs.